NeVerTools/MOCO/docs/source/howto.rst

 Available Parameters
 ~~~~~~~~~~~~~~~~~~~~~

-AS2FM provides a number of parameters to control the generation of the formal model.
+MOCO provides a number of parameters to control the generation of the formal model.
 They are all contained in the tag `<parameters>`.

 Max Time
 ____________